2021 West Sulawesi earthquake: Criticism

 There were reports of mass lootings in Majene Regency during the distribution of aid for the evacuees.
 People were advised to be careful while carrying goods and aid to impacted areas.
 Police stated that multiple incidents of lootings were recorded on camera and said that it will investigate those incidents.
 The Minister of Social Affairs Tri Rismaharini later clarified that reports of multiple lootings were declared as disinformation.
 Contrary to Rismaharini, the Indonesian National Board for Disaster Management (BNPB) confirmed that there were lootings in several areas in West Sulawesi.
 BNPB asked authorities to secure the routes that were used for logistics and aid to prevent further lootings.
 The Regional Police of West Sulawesi later announced that it will deploy personnel to secure routes from looters and also ensure that aid will be distributed directly to the evacuees.
 Multiple police officers were later deployed across Mamuju to shops and petrol stations to prevent lootings.

 Evacuees and affected residents also reported that aid distribution was slow and logistics were not evenly distributed throughout affected areas.
 Several families were reportedly starving due to lack of aid, while others reported that not a single aid had been distributed through the community for at least a week.
 Complaints also rose from evacuees on inadequate sanitation and ineffective distribution as evacuees had to hand limited coupons to retrieve aid.
 Unclear bureaucracy also hampered relief efforts.
-There was discontent among evacuees, claiming that the regional government didn't do anything for the affected residents.
+There was discontent among evacuees, claiming that the regional government did not do anything for the affected residents.